fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

                         "/publications",
                         useTestResource("/it/runsteps/expected/directRunStepExecutionReport1.json")
 ```
 **Please note:** This method only defines a single expectation.
-However calls may be chained aqs needed.
+However calls may be chained as needed.

 The path (first argument) is the path used in the subscription message (if the TestSuite subscribes to two
 kinds of events, the path must the one from the relevant subscription).